 Dien serves as chair of the OneVietnam Network and is on the board of 1990 Institute.
 She is on the advisory board of Philanthropic Ventures Foundation and is co-founder of the Chinese American Community Foundation.
 Previously, Dien served on the boards of several non-profit organizations, including AAPIP (Asian American Pacific Islanders in Philanthropy) and NCPGC (Northern California Planned Giving Council).
 She holds a J.D., LL.M. in International Law, and Chartered Advisor in Philanthropy (CAP) designation.

 Andrew Ho | 何定远

-Andrew is a frequent speaker on philanthropy and has presented on topics such as disaster grantmaking, global philanthropy trends, and giving circles.
-He is also author of several research papers on philanthropy, including “Chinese American Diaspora Philanthropy: A Perspective on History, Characteristics and Potential” with Dien Yuen, which was published in the Journal of Asian Business.
-He also wrote “Asian-American Philanthropy: Expanding Knowledge, Increasing Possibilities,” a paper presenting findings on the motivations and attitudes of Asian-Americans towards philanthropy, which was cited in The New York Times, The Los Angeles Times, and the Sydney Morning Herald.
+Andrew is a frequent speaker on philanthropy and has presented on topics such as global philanthropy trends, and philanthropy in China.
+He is also author of “Asian-American Philanthropy: Expanding Knowledge, Increasing Possibilities,” a paper presenting findings on the motivations and attitudes of Asian-Americans towards philanthropy, which was cited in The New York Times, The Los Angeles Times, and the Sydney Morning Herald.

 Victor Kuo | 郭恩勝